Fund grants support journalism education by giving students the tools and resources necessary to produce impactful work.

 Diverse backgrounds include but are not limited to race, ethnicity, socioeconomic status, sexual orientation, gender identity, military background and or membership in another group that is under-represented in journalism.

 Universities and nonprofit organizations can apply for one-time grants of up to $30,000 to address this challenge.
+Only U.S. based programs are eligible.

 Special consideration will be given to proposals that offer experiential learning as an element of the project.